dwyl/learn-nightwatch/README.md

 # Learn Nightwatch

-Automate your acceptance tests and run them
+Automate your acceptance tests and run them in _real_ browsers!

 ![nightwatch-logo-with-slogan](https://cloud.githubusercontent.com/assets/194400/16045809/099207e2-3242-11e6-99d4-99b227d7a38a.png)

 ## _Why_?

-Testing what people _using_ your application/website will _see_
+Testing what the people _using_ your application/website will _see_
 and their ability _interact_ with the product is (_probably_) the most important part of building a web app/site.
-You can have amazing code, a super-fast backend and blazing , but _none_ of that matters if the person is unable to _use_ it!
+You can have amazing code, a super-fast backend and blazing virtual DOM UI, but _none_ of that _matters_ if the person is unable to _use_ it!

 ## _How_?